robwierzbowski/dotfiles/README.md

 ## Installation from the command line

-Install brew and VS Code packages from the brewfile:
+Install homebrew packages, VS Code, and VS Code packages from the brewfile:

 ```shell
 brew bundle --file=Brewfile